 Alt takes you along on an entertaining walk with bears, bugs, blisters, skunk bedmates, and hilarious food cravings.
 Outdoor enthusiasts will enjoy this adventure for a noble cause.
 Jeff dedicated his journey to his brother who has cerebral palsy inspiring an annual fundraiser which has raised over $400,000 for the disabled home in which his brother resides.
 A Walk For Sunshine has been featured on ESPN, Hallmark Channel, reviewed by the AP, and more.
 As you walk along with Jeff, you experience perseverance, surviving with only the bare essentials, the success of goal setting, and overcoming obstacles.
 His story sheds light on the pursuit of a simpler life.
-In 2007, Jeff shared an epilogue focusing on his Life Lessons from the trail and how he has applied them to his life.
+Jeff added an epilogue focusing on his Life Lessons from the trail and how he has applied them to his life.

 “A WALK FOR SUNSHINE is Jeff Alt’s account of his 147 day odyssey [on the Appalachian Trail].
 He tells about how he made friends with fellow hikers and others along the trail, tried to court his future wife, and what happens when a trail-thin hungry hiker comes to town and meets up with Krispy Kreme doughnuts.
 Jeff Alt encountered sore feet, bad weather, wild animals, a skunk bedmate, marginal cleanliness and other adventures to hike the entire 2,160 mile Appalachian Trail, all to raise money for the Sunshine Home in Maumee, Ohio.
 Alt’s brother Aaron, who has cerebral palsy, lives at Sunshine.”